masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ### A) Javascript Async/Await
-We have learned a great deal about callbacks and how they handle asynchronous operations.
-Additionally, we have explored the difficulties and frustrations that arise when managing asynchronous operations with nested callbacks.
-Furthermore, we have seen how promises, with their magical **.then()** method, can simplify handling asynchronous operations as well as chaining asynchronous operations without passing callbacks.
+We have learned a great deal about **callbacks** and how they handle asynchronous operations.
+Additionally, we have explored the difficulties and frustrations that arise when managing asynchronous operations with **nested callbacks**.
+Furthermore, we have seen how **promises**, with their magical **.then()** method, can simplify handling asynchronous operations as well as chaining asynchronous operations without passing callbacks.

 Now, we will learn how **Async/Await**, built on promises, can manage asynchronous code in an even more elegant, more intuitive and straightforward way.